-Negotiators conducting collective bargaining between January and June of this year agreed to raise construction craft workers’ wage and fringe benefits by an average of 2.6 percent or $1.57 during the first contract year, according to the Construction Labor Research Council’s (CLRC) latest Settlements Report.
-This compares to 2.8 percent or $1.58 for the same period in 2020 and 2.8 percent or $1.62 for all of 2020.
+Negotiators conducting collective bargaining between January and September of this year agreed to raise construction craft workers’ wage and fringe benefits by an average of 2.6 percent or $1.63 during the first contract year, according to the Construction Labor Research Council’s (CLRC) latest Settlements Report.
+These rates are comparable with increases granted in 2020, but CLRC projects slightly higher increases for the near future.

-Geographically, the highest average first-year increase by percentage negotiated so far this year came from the Mountain Northern Plains Region (CO, MT, ND, SD, UT, WY) at 3.4 percent, and the highest dollar increase came from the Southwest Pacific Region (AZ, CA, HI, NV) at $2.48.
-The lowest settlements came from the South Central Region (AR, LA, NM, OK, TX) by both percentage, at 1.5 percent, and dollar amount, at $0.52.
+Geographically, the highest average first-year increase by percentage negotiated so far this year was 3.7 percent out of both the Mountain Northern Plains Region (CO, MT, ND, SD, UT, WY) at 3.7 percent and the New England Region (CT, MA, ME, NH, RI, VT).
+New England also had the highest by dollar amount at $2.13.
+The lowest settlements, both by percentage and dollar amount, came from the South Central Region (AR, LA, NM, OK, TX) at 1.8 percent and $0.67.

-The craft receiving the highest average first-year increase by percentage was the Plumbers/Pipefitters at 3.2 percent, and the lowest was the Carpenters at 1.8 percent.
-The Plumbers received the highest dollar increase at $2.50, and the Carpenters received the lowest at $0.80.
+The craft with the highest average first-year increase by percentage was the Plumbers/Pipefitters at 3.2 percent, and the lowest was the Roofers at 1.7 percent.
+The Plumbers received the highest dollar increase at $2.50, and the Roofers received the lowest at $0.93.

-As a companion to the report, CLRC has released an 8-minute video.
-The video features CLRC Executive Director Carey Peters going over the key findings of the report and guiding users on how to read the report.
+As a companion to the report, CLRC has released a five-minute video.
+The video features CLRC Executive Director Carey Peters going over the key findings of the report.